 “For all of the most important things, the timing always sucks.
 Waiting for a good time to quit your job?
 The stars will never align and the traffic lights of life will never all be green at the same time.
 The universe doesn’t conspire against you, but it doesn’t go out of its way to line up the pins either.
 Conditions are never perfect.
 “Someday” is a disease that will take your dreams to the grave with you.
 Pro and con lists are just as bad.
 If it’s important to you and you want to do it “eventually,” just do it and correct course along the way.”

 You see everyone wants more, but not everyone gets more.
 Why?
-Because we all want things to come to us easy.
+Because we all want things to come to us easily.
 As a matter a fact, people want to outsource just about everything.
 From hiring someone to take care of their children to having someone drive them around.
 Heck changing the channel to the Television is too much and I’m talking with a remote.

-For many people that work you can tell they are unhappy.
+For many people that work, you can tell they are unhappy.
 It’s not a secret, but we hide it like it is.
 Force smiling, pretending like we don’t want better.

 Have you ever walked into a Walmart and seen a smiling employee.
 If you have please take a picture and email it to me, because I don’t see much of that in my town.